 CCGA Best Practices

-In the fall of 2018 the CCGA released Best Practices Version 3.0.
+In the spring of 2022 the CCGA released Best Practice Version 4.0.
 This includes updates developed through regional and stakeholder consensus.

 This is a continuation of the significant goal of the harmonized Best Practices Version 1.0 released in 2014.